CattenLinger/cattenlinger/tools/llm-api-clients/README.md

-    --out    FILE          Output LLM response lines to FILE (env: OUT_FILE) --model  MODEL_NAME    Use model MODEL_NAME (env: LLM_MODEL) --server SERVER_URL    Use SERVER_URL as endpoint base name (env: SERVER_URL)
+    --out    FILE          Output LLM response lines to FILE (env: OUT_FILE) --model  MODEL_NAME    Use model MODEL_NAME (env: LLM_MODEL) --server SERVER_URL    Use SERVER_URL as endpoint base name (env: SERVER_URL) --memory MEMORY_FILE   Use the given file to save the chat for continue (env: LLM_MEMORY_FILE)

 Note: '-' in arg list will stop param reading and take prompt from STDIN